Exploring the Salkantay Trek: An In-Depth Guide

 • Fly over with paragliding, drones, or any small craft.

-• To take pictures for advertising purposes or in places of high-risk
+• To take pictures for advertising purposes or in high-risk places

 • It is forbidden to enter Machu Picchu illegally via another Machu Picchu circuit.